firstboot/INIParser/README.md

 The ini file(a configured file) parser of library by C++.
 The Windows/Linux/Mac supporting!

-1. Assumption a ini file named conf.ini, as follows:
+1.Assumption a ini file named conf.ini, as follows:
 [default]
 server_ip = 127.0.0.1
 server_port = 8800

 [other]
 client_num = 10

-2. Using INIParser read and parse conf.ini, for example:
+2.Using INIParser read and parse conf.ini, for example:
     INIParser ini_parser;
     ini_parser.ReadINI("conf.ini"); // read and parse conf.ini
     // return a string, the outcome is 8800